30 Jul 2015

 2. No debt

 By no means should anyone, ever, under any circumstances, go into debt to have a wedding.
+If this is currently a situation you find yourself in, it may be worth doing some research into how to get out of debt, as this will be one less thing to think about when it comes to planning a wedding.
+As weddings can be expensive, being financially stable will make a lot of difference.
 I mean, come on people.
 Weddings are getting out of hand as it is and you want to go in debt for one?
 Buy a house for Pete’s sake!
 Keep in mind that you are entering into a marriage and don’t lose sight of the overall meaning of a wedding.
 Also remember that no one is going to pay any attention to your centerpieces.
 At the end of the day all that matters is that you and your partner have declared your love and lifelong commitment to each other in front of all of your closest friends and family.
 Not to mention have the party of a lifetime afterwards.
 I don’t know about you, but I’ve thrown pretty great parties with some simple decorations and some good whiskey and ginger beer.

 Read more “Wedding Wednesdays: Budgeting”

 According to a new study, couples who drink together are happier!
 Actually clarification – couples who have the same interest in drinking or share the same distaste for it are actually the happier ones.
 I find this to be totally believable because imagine if you’re person A and you like to have a couple of drinks on a Friday or Saturday night and then your partner is like “nah, I want to be a wet blanket tonight and have a water.”
 It sounds like a disaster.

 A higher correlation was found for alcohol consumption, suggesting that a couple who shares a similar love (or distaste) for drinking is destined to be happier in their marriage and, conversely, that a discrepancy will often lead to marital dissatisfaction.